Writers' Union of the USSR. Great Soviet Encyclopedia - Union of Writers of the USSR Maxim Gorky, first chairman of the Union of Writers

 Vladimir Bogomolov:

-Terrarium of Companions.
+Terrarium of the Companions.

 Andrey Malgin, “Letter to a literary friend”: